 done it - and it's a hair-raising experience (as if I had any hair to raise).
 Not suggested.

+as usual.
 I know there are all kinds of mods out there on the web.
 If you are comfortable

 with SMD components, go for it!
 If not, Get it done by me and have the custom element that is perfect for the job - not a generic one.
 Turn-around here is same-day.

 Just pack up the mic, give me your phone number and email and ship to:

 Audio Samples: I'm always reticent to add audio samples because computer speakers are

 so poor.
 What you should hear is a increase in bass response.
 These are samples of the 133

 modified for Dstar radios - without the new type #2 element.